-Fellowship awards can be given in the form of full tuition fees coverage of nine credits per semester or partial tuition fees coverage between one and eight credits, or a reduction of fees each semester.
+Fellowship awards can be given in the form of full tuition fees coverage of nine credits per semester or partial tuition fees coverage between one and eight credits.
 Unless specified in the fellowship letter of award, graduate students must apply for renewal every semester.
 Renewal is neither guaranteed nor automatic.

+The selection of fellowship awards is conducted through a selection committee.
 Each fellowship application is thoroughly reviewed by the selection committee.
-Fellowship committee members take into consideration academic performance, individual circumstances, demand for fellowship from other applicants and the University resources.
+Fellowship committee members take into consideration academic performance, individual circumstances and demand for a fellowship from other applicants.

 Fellowship Duration and Renewal